LAX - LHR

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to London Heathrow Airport?

-All the following airlines offer inflight Wi-Fi service on the Los Angeles to London Heathrow Airport flight route: Finnair, Iberia, British Airways, American Airlines, Alaska Airlines, and Air France.
+British Airways, Iberia, Finnair, and American Airlines offer inflight Wi-Fi service on the Los Angeles to London Heathrow Airport flight route.

 • Which aircraft models fly most regularly from Los Angeles to London Heathrow Airport?